alexandru-avram/Documentation/APIs/README.md

 A webhook is a way for an API or application to send real-time data to another system when a specific event occurs.

 ## [6.
 APIs in Data Pipelines & ETL](https://github.com/alexandruavram-rusu/Documentation/blob/main/APIs/pipelines_etl.md)
+APIs are often the source (Extract) in data pipelines, or sometimes the destination (Load).
+They can even provide transformation logic via external services.

 ## 7. API Development & Documentation